PG2 release 0.1.15

 Configuration

-The pool object accepts the same config the Connection
+The pool object accepts the same config the Connection object does section for

 the table of parameters).
 In addition to these, the fillowing options are